Lepaige History, Family Crest & Coats of Arms

 Another 41 words (3 lines of text) are included under the topic Early Lepaige Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lepaige family to the New World and Oceana
+Migration of the Lepaige family

 Some of the first settlers of this family name or some of its variants were: F. LePage aged 21; settled in Charleston in 1820; Alexander Claude Angelique LePage settled in Philadelphia in 1819; Fredrick Lepage was a shipping agent of St. John's Newfoundland in 1829.